-This page explains how and why we use personal data that is collected via forms on our online portals called Connect and Gabriel.
+This page explains how and why we use personal data that is collected via forms on our online portals called Connect, Gabriel and Online Invoicing.

 The personal data we use

 Connect and Gabriel collect information which regulated firms (including sole traders) are required by statute to report or provide to us.
 For example, under the Financial Services and Markets Act 2000, regulated firms (including sole traders) have a legal obligation to provide us with certain information.
 The majority of the information is about the firm’s business, such as how it is structured and how it operates, but some personal data about the firm’s employees and clients may also occasionally be required (such as names, contact details, residency, geographical location, previous addresses, date of birth, place of birth, National Insurance numbers, passport numbers, nationality, criminal records, personal opinions, health information).
 Where the authorised firm is a sole trader, much of the related information will also be personal data.
 Online Invoicing collects information from firms (including sole traders).
 This includes some personal data about the firm’s registered user (such as name and contact details).
 Firms (including sole traders) may also provide bank details for paying fees by direct debit or to receive fee refunds.

 The personal data we collect also includes technical data such as traffic, location, time zone and other communication data; and information from your computer or device, such as your internet protocol (IP) addresses, the login data, browser type and version, operating system and platform you use to access Connect and Consumer Credit Interim Permission (CCI) system.

 How this personal data is collected